 This property was sold without bidding to MJ Holdings in order to stimulate economic development for the downtown area.
 Unfortunately, the burdens of COVID rendered the project economically unfeasible for MJ Holdings to continue as planned in good faith by MJ Holdings and the City of Franklin.
 This resolution will empower the City Manager to purchase the identified property within the City of Franklin for \$1.00.

-The Mayor asked for a motion.
-Mr. Wilcher made the motion to adopt RESOLUTION 2021-33 as submitted; seconded by Mr. D. Centers.
+The Mayor asked if there were any questions or discussion.
+Hearing none, he called for a motion.
+Mr. Wilcher made the motion to adopt RESOLUTION 2021-36 as submitted; seconded by Mrs. Fouts.
 The vote: